jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 A rolling hitch with an extra turn before the final half hitch.
 In the _nautical_ variant, that extra turn is wrapped around the preceding turns rather than around the standing part.
-Tied firmly onto another rope, this friction hitch grips very well when loaded but remains adjustable when unloaded.
+Tied firmly onto another rope, this friction hitch grips very well when loaded but remains moveable when unloaded.
 {:#steeplejacks-knot}

+The _landlubber's_ variant was historically used by steeplejacks to secure their safety belts to backup ropes in case of a fall.
+{:.tangent}

 - **Sub-lieutenant's hitch.**
 Consists of a nautical safety-belt hitch tied around the standing part to form